 In May 2013, we acquired Headland Media Limited (now known as KVH Media Group), a media and entertainment service company based in the United Kingdom that distributes commercially licensed entertainment, including news, sports, music, and movies, to commercial and leisure customers in the maritime, hotel, and retail markets.
 Sales from KVH Media Group are included in our mobile broadband services sales.
-Our "news from home" digital newspaper service includes more than 60 daily newspapers in 14 languages that at the end of 2014 was delivered to more than 10,000 commercial ships, hotels, and cruise ships.
+Our "news from home" digital newspaper service includes more than 100 daily newspapers in more than 20 languages that at the end of 2015 was delivered to more than 8,500 commercial ships, hotels, and cruise ships.
 The digital content can be printed onboard or viewed on a tablet, smartphone, or laptop.
-For movie content, we are an approved distributor of certain major Hollywood, Bollywood, and independent studios for licensed content that is often available before release to DVD.
+For movie content, we are an approved distributor of licensed content for certain major Hollywood, Bollywood, and independent studios.
 For television content, we are an approved distributor for certain major TV studios worldwide.

 In July 2014, we acquired Videotel, a leading provider of high-quality training films and e-Learning services for the commercial maritime industry.
-Servicing over 11,500 vessels at the end of 2014, Videotel offers video, animation, e-Learning computer-based training (CBT) and interactive distance learning services.
-Certification and refresher courses are mandated by international regulations and, at the end of 2014, more than 100 million training hours of Videotel content had been delivered to over 250,000 registered crew members.
+Servicing over 12,000 vessels at the end of 2015, Videotel offers video, animation, e-Learning computer-based training (CBT) and interactive distance learning services.
+Certification and refresher courses are mandated by international regulations and, at the end of 2015, more than 10 million training hours of Videotel content had been delivered to over 300,000 registered crew members.
 Sales from Videotel are included in our mobile broadband service sales.

 In late 2014, we launched a new content delivery service called IP-MobileCast.
 Content and data files are transmitted using a sophisticated multicast technology across our global satellite network to every vessel or mobile vehicle that has an active, compatible TracPhone V series or V-IP series terminal.
 The content is either stored on the terminal itself or on a KVH-supplied media server, which is required for digital rights managed content such as movies and Videotel content.
 This delivery mechanism reduces the amount of bandwidth required to transmit large files to a large population of customers.
-Before multicasting was possible, large data files were generally transmitted across satellite networks "on demand" or unicast, which consumes significant bandwidth.
+Before multicasting, large data files were generally transmitted across satellite networks "on demand" or unicast, which consumes significant bandwidth.
 Moreover, copyright law requires permission from the rights holder for exhibitions of copyrighted film and television.
 Historically, studios have granted KVH Media Group permission to license non-theatrical exhibitions aboard ships.
 While traditionally we have licensed this content to commercial maritime customers through the distribution of DVDs, we have now automated the transmission of this type of entertainment via IP-MobileCast.

 Customers that subscribe to one of our entertainment packages generally receive a variety of movie and television content that is cached locally onboard with unlimited onboard viewing for a year.
-We transmit 14 thirty-minute local "news from home" segments in a variety of languages on a daily basis, up to 20 movies a month plus daily sports and news clips and special programming such as the 2014 FIFA World CupTM.
+We transmit 124 thirty-minute local "news from home" segments in a variety of languages on a daily basis, up to 20 movies a month plus daily sports and news clips and special programming such as the highlights of sporting events.

 We also offer a variety of operational services through IP-MobileCast.
-Subscribers to the Videotel training and e-Learning content can also receive new content over the IP-MobileCast network with TRAININGlink, whereby customers receive new content more frequently than once a year.
+Subscribers to the Videotel training and e-Learning content can also receive new content over the IP-MobileCast network through TRAININGlink, whereby customers receive new content more frequently than once a year.
 As part of our CHARTlink service, we transmit electronic chart updates for ECDIS solution providers Transas and Jeppesen.
 For our FORECASTlink service, we transmit global forecasts and high-resolution weather data provided by AWT.
 Our charting and weather forecasting services provide critical content for voyage optimization.